 Read some customers accounts of their Loire experience

 Louise – ‘Just to report back to you.
 We are having the time of our lives here in the Loire Valley.
 Firstly the stables are lovely.
 The host speaks really good English and is lots if fun.
 Secondly the accommodation is fabulous.
 We ate here last night and I have to say it was the best meal of the week so far.
 Oeufs en cocotte followed by quail with homemade mushroom ravioli with a foie gras sauce followed by again homemade chocolate macaroons with vanilla ice cream.
 It is quite charming.
 Photos to follow!

 Christophe & Margaux – ‘We did a 2h ride and we really loved it !!

 My companion even managed to overcome his fear of horses thanks to the sweetness and kindness of our host.
 Stroll along the Loire very charming, we discussed well, really nice exchanges.
 The staff are without exception very welcoming and really nice.
 We will be happy to return if you have the opportunity to come back to your charming region.
 Thank you very much it was both informative and entertaining!’

-To enquire about your trip to the Loire visit /riding-holidays-France-Loire-Valley/ or call our travel experts, Lindsey and Sarah on 01829 781 123.
+To enquire about your trip to the Loire visit /riding-holidays-France-Loire-Valley/ or call our travel experts, Hatty or Sarah on 01829 781 123.